dude1121/obsidian-vault/01 - Notes/DC Machine.md

 ![[dc-motor-starter.png]]
 As the arm moves along the contacts, the effective resistance in the armature circuit decreases until there is only the base winding resistance.
 This ensures that the starting current is not too high for the machine.
 The [[Solenoid|solenoid]] at position 4 holds the contact arm in place as long as there is a field in place.
 If, for whatever reason, the field circuit opens or loses power, the arm is let go by the magnet and the motor is de-energized.

-Another solution to the starting problem is electronic methods like [[Variable Frequency Drive|VFDs]] or solid-state solutions.
+Another, more common, solution to the starting problem is electronic methods like [[Variable Frequency Drive|VFDs]] or solid-state solutions.
+These are much more popular today.

 ## Counter-emf